blazium-engine/blazium-docs/contributing/documentation/index.rst

 Translating the documentation
 -----------------------------

-The community is always working hard on making Godot and its documentation available to more people.
+The community is always working hard on making Blazium and its documentation available to more people.
 Localizing the documentation is a colossal and ongoing effort you can be part of.